PLSysSec/rlbox_wasmtime_sandbox/README.md

 [![Build Status](https://travis-ci.com/PLSysSec/rlbox_wasmtime_sandbox.svg?branch=master)](https://travis-ci.com/PLSysSec/rlbox_wasmtime_sandbox)

 # RLBOX Wasmtime Sandbox Integration
+(This is currently under initial development.
+The README below may not be accurate.
+Please contact author if you have questions.)

 Integration with RLBox sandboxing API to leverage the sandboxing in WASM modules compiled with wasmtime compiler.

 For details about the RLBox sandboxing APIs, see [here](https://github.com/PLSysSec/rlbox_api_cpp17).